Otto Friedrich Ranke: Introduces military methamphetamine

 In an effort to make its front-line soldiers and fighter pilots fight longer, harder, and with less concern for individual safety, the German army ordered them to take military-issue pills made from methamphetamine and a primarily cocaine-based stimulant.
 Pervitin, a methamphetamine drug newly developed by the Berlin-based Temmler pharmaceutical company, first entered the civilian market in 1938; it quickly became a top seller among the German population.
 The drug was brought to the attention of Ranke, at the time a military doctor and director of the Institute for General and Defense Physiology at Berlin's Academy of Military Medicine.
 The effects of amphetamines are similar to those of the adrenaline produced by the body, triggering a heightened state of alert.
 In most people, the substance increases self-confidence, concentration, and willingness to take risks while at the same time reducing sensitivity to pain, hunger, thirst, and the need for sleep.
 In September 1939, Ranke tested the drug on 90 university students and concluded that Pervitin could help the Wehrmacht win the war.
 Cocaine, whose effects substantially overlap with those of amphetamine but feature greater euphoria, was later added to the formulation to increase potency through the multiplicative effects of drug interaction and to reinforce use by individuals.

 Some medical authorities criticized this drug regimen, with distributed pills numbered in the millions, as having the negative consequence that many soldiers became addicted to drugs and useless in any military capacity, whether combat or supporting.

 Later years and death

 In 1946, after three months, the American military government cashiered him.
-From mid-September 1947 until his death, Ranke was professor of physiology at the University of Erlangen and served as director of the Physiological Institute.
+From mid-September 1947 until his death, Ranke was professor of physiology at the University of Erlangen–Nuremberg and served as director of the Physiological Institute.
 His research interests were sensory and nutritional physiology and physiology of metabolism.
 Ranke was author of many scientific publications.
 In 1950 together with Konrad Lang he edited a textbook of Metabolism and Nutrition.
 Ranke died in 1959 unexpectedly of an arterial thrombosis in his sleep.